Troubleshooting virtual machine network connection issues

 Process to troubleshooting virtual machine network connection issues:

-Important Note: Validate that each troubleshooting step below is true for your environment.
+Important Note: Validate that each troubleshooting step below is true for the environment.
 The steps provide instructions or a link to a document, for validating the step and taking corrective action as necessary.
 The steps are ordered in the most appropriate sequence to isolate the issue and identify the proper resolution.
 Do not skip a step.

-1. Ensure that the Port Group name(s) associated with the virtual machine's network adapter(s) exists in your vSwitch or Virtual Distributed Switch and is spelled correctly.
+1. Ensure that the Port Group name(s) associated with the virtual machine's network adapter(s) exists in the vSwitch or Virtual Distributed Switch and is spelled correctly.
 If not, correct it using Edit Settings on the virtual machine and ensure that the Connected checkbox is selected.

 • Note: On a virtual standard switch, virtual machines cannot be placed on a vmkernel port group.
 Standard switches require that each vmkernel has its own port group.